brito-rafa/k8s-webhooks/single-gvk/README.md

 Mutation:
 1. if LeadSinger is not specified, set it as "TBD".
-2. if RockBand CR name is "beatles" and Lead Singer is "John", set it to "John Lennon" (disclaimer: some Beatles fans (including me) will argue The Beatles did not have "a" Lead Singer).
+2. if RockBand CR name is "beatles" and Lead Singer is "John", set it to "John Lennon" (disclaimer: some Beatles fans (including me) will argue The Beatles did not have "the" Lead Singer).

 Validation:
 1. We can't create RockBands CRs on "kube-system" namespace